Messaging in the array is carried out via short unacknowledged packets in the following format (each field is a single byte):

 - CRC input data type: bytes

 The CRC8 result of this message is the LSB of displayed result CRC value (i.e., 0xBD in this example).
-Note that before inserting message bytes into your CRC algorithm (or the online calculator), you must swap every 4 bytes to reverse word endianness to match STM32 MCUs.
+Note that before inserting message bytes into your CRC algorithm (or the online calculator), you must swap every 4 bytes to reverse word endianness in order to match STM32 MCUs.
 Also, if the message is not word-aligned (i.e., multiples of 4), you must pad it with zeros.
 For example, the following message (where 0x01 is the first byte):

 0x01 0x02 0x03 0x04 0x05 0x06 0x07 0x08 0x09 0x0A